 Finally, here are some miscellaneous items to add to your Inca Trail packing list:

-HEADLAMP – If you need to get up in the night, or if you want to do anything at night, make sure you have a head torch: there will be no electricity.
+HEADLAMP – If you need to get up in the night, you will need a head torch: there will be no electricity.
 The tour company will provide some lighting while you are having dinner, but other than that you will be in complete darkness.
 You will definitely be happy that you have this hands free option when you’re heading out to the toilet at night, or scrabbling around your tent looking for something.
 Get yours here.

 CAMERA – You are going to be seeing some truly spectacular scenery while you are trekking along the Inca trail, so if you’re a keen photographer you should not forget your camera.
-Keep it lightweight though (or rely on your phone), and don’t do what some people do and take photography and vlogging equipment with you on the trek!
-But if you are bringing along a camera, make sure that you bring at least one spare battery pack and a couple of SD cards.
+Keep it lightweight though (or rely on your phone).
+If you are bringing along a camera, make sure that you bring at least one spare battery pack and a couple of SD cards.

 PHONE – If your phone is decent enough, you will be fine taking photos on that.
 And if you don’t have a head torch, then you’ll be using your phone for light.
 You may also have apps or games on your phone to keep you entertained at night, too.
 However, you shouldn’t use it too much, as again there is no electricity.